- Download our Moving to São Paulo Guide (PDF)

-Brazil’s economic and financial heart, São Paulo is a heaving and bustling megacity – the fourth biggest in the world, in fact.
-Many huge multinational corporations have set up branches here in a variety of industries, the city's countless skyscrapers a testament to the fact.
+The pros and cons of living in São Paulo present a complex picture.
+Brazil’s economic and financial heart, São Paulo is a heaving and bustling megacity – the fifth largest in the world, in fact.
+Many giant multinational corporations have set up branches here in a variety of industries, and the city’s countless skyscrapers clearly show this fact.

-Life here can be pretty crazy, with the city's legendary traffic jams and sheer volume of people sometimes intimidating newcomers.
-While lacking the festival atmosphere of Rio de Janeiro, São Paulo remains an attractive prospect because of lucrative job offers, especially in the fields of technology, services and international finance.
+Life here can be pretty hectic, with the city’s legendary traffic jams and the sheer volume of people sometimes intimidating you.
+Although São Paulo doesn’t have Rio’s festival atmosphere, it is an attractive prospect because of lucrative job offers, particularly in the financial and service sectors.
 Of course, it does have its downsides too.

 Lifestyle in São Paulo